MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 The Azure Quantum Resource Estimator computes post-layout physical resource estimation by taking assumptions about qubit parameters, quantum error correction (QEC) codes, and an error budget into account.
 It takes a [Quantum Intermediate Representation (QIR)](xref:microsoft.quantum.concepts.qir) program as input and, therefore, supports any language that translates to QIR, for example, you can use the Azure Quantum Resource Estimator with popular quantum SDKs and languages such as Q# and Qiskit.

-The Azure Quantum Resource Estimator takes a set of inputs, with pre-defined values to easily get you started:
+The Azure Quantum Resource Estimator takes a set of inputs, with predefined and custom values to easily get you started.

-- Physical qubit parameters
-- A Quantum Error Correction (QEC) scheme
-- An error budget

 For more information, see [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.resources-estimator) reference page.

 ## What are Q\# and the Quantum Development Kit?

-The Microsoft Quantum Development Kit (QDK) is the SDK required to interface with the Azure Quantum service.
-You can install the QDK locally on your computer, or use it as a pre-installed component in the free hosted Jupyter notebooks part of the Azure Quantum service.

-The QDK includes the [quantum programming language Q#](xref:microsoft.quantum.overview.q-sharp), a high-level **open-source** programming language that allows you to focus your work at the algorithm and application level to create quantum programs.
+The [Microsoft Quantum Development Kit (QDK)](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode) is the SDK required to interface with the Azure Quantum service.
+The QDK includes the language Q#, a high-level **open-source** quantum programming language that allows you to focus your work at the algorithm and application level to create quantum programs.

-### The Quantum Development Kit

-The QDK offers a set of tools that will assist you in the quantum software development process and that can be used standalone, independently from the Azure Quantum service:

-- [Open-source libraries](xref:microsoft.quantum.libraries.overview) to help you keep your code high-level, including both “standard” libraries that implement patterns common for a lot of quantum algorithms, and domain-specific libraries, such as chemistry and machine learning.
-- Local and cloud-based [quantum computing simulators](xref:microsoft.quantum.machines.overview) that simulate current and future quantum machines, so that you can run and debug your quantum algorithms written in Q#.
-- [Noise simulators](xref:microsoft.quantum.machines.overview.noise-simulator) that allow for simulating the behavior of Q# programs under the influence of noise and the stabilizer representation.
-- Extensions for [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit64) and [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode), and integration with [Jupyter Notebooks](xref:microsoft.quantum.install-qdk.overview).
-- Interoperability with [Python](xref:microsoft.quantum.install-qdk.overview) and other [.NET languages](xref:microsoft.quantum.how-to.csharp-local)), as well as integration with [Qiskit](xref:microsoft.quantum.quickstarts.computing.qiskit.portal) and [Cirq](xref:microsoft.quantum.quickstarts.computing.cirq.portal), so quantum developers that are already working in other development languages can also run their circuits on Azure Quantum.

-> [!NOTE]
-> Azure Quantum is a flexible ecosystem.
-You can run Python code on Azure Quantum without explicitly calling any Q# code, such as submitting Qiskit or Cirq circuits.
-To use these features, you must install the [*azure-quantum* Python package](xref:microsoft.quantum.install-qdk.overview).

-### The quantum programming language Q\#

-Why a quantum programming language?
-In short terms, because you want to write algorithms, not circuits.
+You can [install the QDK locally](xef:microsoft.quantum.install-qdk.overview) on your computer, or use it as a pre-installed component in the free hosted Jupyter notebooks part of the Azure Quantum service.
+Either environment allows you to submit jobs to quantum hardware through the Azure Quantum service, or use cloud-based or local quantum simulators.
+For more information, see [different ways you can run a Q# program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs).

 A quantum program can be seen as a particular set of classical subroutines which, when called, perform a computation by interacting with a quantum system; a program written in Q# does not directly model the quantum state, but rather describes how a classical control computer interacts with [qubits](xref:microsoft.quantum.glossary-qdk#qubit).
 This allows you to be entirely agnostic about what a quantum state even *is* on each target machine, which might have different interpretations depending on the machine.
 You can write your code once and, with little to no change, run it against multiple targets of the same family, allowing you to focus your programming at the algorithm level.

-You can develop quantum programs with Q# or Python in the Azure Quantum portal using Jupyter Notebooks, or develop in your local environment using your favorite IDE.
-Either environment allows you to submit jobs to quantum hardware through the Azure Quantum service, or use cloud-based or local quantum simulators.
-For more information, see [different ways you can run a Q# program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs).
+For more information, see [Introduction to Q\# and the Quantum Development Kit](xref:microsoft.quantum.overview.q-sharp).

 ## Workflow of the quantum software development